-From music and movies to podcasts and spoken word, audio is arranged in studio to have a distinct sound and accurate headphones would be able to reproduce that sound as intended.
-Though some listeners might prefer a more hyped bass or mid-range frequency response, in our tests we consider accuracy more desirable.
+From music and movies to podcasts and spoken word, audio is arranged/mixed in a studio to have a distinct sound, and accurate headphones are able to reproduce that sound as intended.
+Though some listeners might prefer a more hyped bass or mid-range, in our tests, we consider an accurate and neutral reproduction to be more desirable.

-For our sound quality score, we evaluate the bass mid and treble frequency response, total harmonic distortion, soundstage and imaging of the headphones we test.
+For our sound quality score, we evaluate the bass, mid-range, and treble frequency response, as well as frequency response consistency, total harmonic distortion, soundstage, and imaging of the headphones we test.

 Bass frequency response describes how accurately headphones reproduce the low-frequency region of the audible frequency spectrum.
-Bass ranges from 20Hz up to 250KHz and represents the low rumble, punch and melodious bassline you can hear in tracks.
+Bass ranges from 20Hz up to 250Hz and represents the low thump/rumble, punch/kick and melodious basslines you can hear in tracks.

 Good bass does not overpower the presence of instruments and vocals and adds excitement to tracks that would otherwise sound weak or thinned out.
 In our frequency response score, bass is assigned the same weight as treble and the mid-range.

-Mid-range frequency response describes how accurately headphones reproduce the mid region of the audible spectrum.
-The mid-range spans 250Hz to 2.5KHz and represents the lower and higher harmonics of instruments and vocals, as well as their comprehensibility and clarity.
+Mid-range frequency response describes how accurately headphones reproduce the mid-region of the audible spectrum.
+The mid-range spans 250Hz to 2kHz and represents the lower and higher harmonics of instruments and vocals, as well as their comprehensibility and clarity.

-The mid-range is where the bulk of the audible audio frequencies reside and when lacking causes the instruments and vocals in music to sound distant and muffled.
+The mid-range is where the bulk of the audible audio frequencies reside, and when unbalanced, causes the instruments and vocals in music to sound thin, distant or muddy/cluttered.
 In our frequency response score, the mid-range is assigned the same weight as treble and bass.

 Treble frequency response describes how accurately headphones reproduce the high frequencies of the audible frequency spectrum.
-Treble ranges from 2.5KHz to 20KHz and represents the comprehensibility of higher harmonics for lead instruments and vocals, the sibilant tones and the airiness you can hear in tracks.
+Treble ranges from 2KHz to 20KHz and represents the higher harmonics of lead instruments and vocals, cymbals, the sibilant tones (S and T sounds) and the airiness you can hear in tracks.

 When treble is lacking, the higher harmonics of instruments and vocals lose detail and brilliance.
-This is significant, as the absence of good treble may make audio sound dark and lacking openness.
+This is significant, as the absence of good treble may make audio sound dark and lacking detail and presence.
 In our frequency response score, treble is assigned the same weight as the mid-range and bass, even though very high frequencies are less audible to older listeners.

-Soundstage describes the perceived location and environment of sound, as intended by the audio arrangement.
-Headphones that can reproduce this effect give the impression that sound is coming from outside, rather than inside of your head.
-A good soundstage will sound more like speakers in a room compared to headphones on your head.
+Soundstage describes the perceived location, size, and environment where the music/sound is happening.
+Headphones that can reproduce this effect give the impression that sound is coming from outside in a room, rather than inside a vacuum in your head.
+A headphone with a good soundstage will sound more like speakers in a room compared to headphones on your head.